JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

 then the script will know the arguments through `ARGS`, which would contain a single element, `"2"`.
 This first element is just a string, at this stage.
-We want to use it as a number, so we ask julia to parse the string into an integer.
+We want to use it as a number, so we need to ask julia to parse the string into an integer.

 **Second**: we need a "submit" file to ask a job scheduler like [slurm](https://slurm.schedmd.com) to submit our julia script to a cluster.